Cyclobenzaprine (Flexeril): How to Safely Use This Muscle Relaxant

 Cyclobenzaprine is used in addition to rest and physical therapy, often with NSAIDs, and treatment duration usually does not to exceed 2 to 3 weeks.

 - Adults and children 15 years of age and older: Initial dose 5 milligrams (mg) orally 3 times a day.
 If needed, the dose may be increased to 10 mg orally 3 times a day.
 The maximum dose is 60 mg per day but most people do not use such high doses.
 Use in children under 15 years must be determined by a doctor.
 Less frequent dosing should be considered in the elderly due to higher blood levels.
 Use in the elderly not recommended per the Beers Criteria.

-- Liver disease: In mild hepatic impairment the initial dose is 5 mg and slowly increased.
+- Liver disease: In mild hepatic impairment the initial dose is 5 mg and is slowly increased.
 Immediate-release cyclobenzaprine is not recommended in moderate or severe liver disease.

-- Adults: Initial dose is 15 milligrams (mg) orally once a day.
+- Adults: Initial dose is 15 milligrams (mg) orally once a day at the same time.
 If needed, the dose may be increased to 30 mg once a day.
 Do not crush or chew contents of capsule.
 May sprinkle capsule content onto applesauce and consume without chewing; rinse mouth after swallowing applesauce.
-Use in children under 15 years must be determined by a doctor.
+Pediatric use of the extended-release form has not been approved.
 Do not use this form in the elderly due to higher blood levels that may cause side effects.